In a stadium with 68,500 seats, it can be hard to narrow down the best seat in the stadium. First, let’s talk about weather.

 The Weather Effect

-Levi’s Stadium gained unfortunate notoriety during the first season in operation because of problem with warm temperatures.
+Levi’s Stadium gained unfortunate notoriety during the first season in operation because of problems with warm temperatures.
 During the second season the 49ers worked with the NFL to schedule games in the evening, and for one season the problem was abated.
 However, in subsequent seasons the day games returned.

 The problem is that the stadium gets hot, and without much of a breeze it feels hotter than the surrounding area.
 Beyond the heat is the problem of sunlight.
 Staring into the sun for an entire game is not enjoyable because it makes it hard to see the action on the field.

 For these reasons, we consider most of the stadium a bad place to sit for morning and afternoon games.
 When possible, choose seats on the home side of the stadium where shade from the SAP Suite Tower will improve the fan experience.

 It’s not always the case that club seats are better than general admission, but at Levi’s Stadium club seats have two big advantages: wider, padded seats and shaded, air conditioned club areas.
 Even on the hottest day in the sunniest seat on the visitor side, you can escape the sun and heat at halftime by retreating into the club areas.